Frequently asked questions

 A: Any amount of face-to-face contact makes it possible for someone to be identified as a close contact, however the wearing of face coverings and other mitigations being implemented are considered by contact tracers when risk assessing potential virus exposure and any requests to self-isolate which follow.

-Q: Who is eligible to ask for the T&P information?
+Q: Who is eligible to ask for the Test and Protect information?
 Can I provide this to Environmental Health Officers?

 A: Information can be provided to Environmental Health staff where they are undertaking an investigation into a confirmed case or cluster associated with the premises.
 Where information is provided this will be passed to the Test and Protect team for contact tracing purposes and not retained by the Local Authority.

-It is not anticipated that Environmental Health staff would request this information outside of an investigation.
+It is not anticipated that Environmental Health staff would request this information outside of an investigation other than check details to ensure compliance with the legal requirement.

-Q: What details should I retain for T&P purposes?
+Q: What details should I retain for Test and Protect purposes?

 A: Information that requires to be retained for customers and visitors: